KLD997/FreeTune/README.md

 - Customizable to suit various ECU tuning needs.

 ## How to run LinOLS on Linux
-You can download an `executable` for Linux, executable is located under `Linux_executable` map in this repository.
+You can download the `executable` for Linux, which is located under the `latest release` in this repository.

 And then you just run it with `./LinOLS`.

-Important: If you install the executable only thing you need to download is `zenity`, if you don't have it already.

 ## How to run LinOLS on Windows
 You can download an `setup file` for Window 10/11 64bit in map called `Windows_Setup` in this repository.